cacophony-wj/servitium/README.md

 ### Launching the Modlist

-Launch _ModOrganizer.exe_ from the directory in which you installed the list.
-Launch the game from the **SKSE** entry in the drop-down menu.
+Launch ModOrganizer.exe from the directory where you installed the list.
+Then, launch the game from the **SKSE** entry in the drop-down menu.

 ### MCM CONFIGURATION